UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/04_practical.md

 :::solution
 Based on the distribution of the tasks in our generated image, the workers responsible for the bottom and top rows of the grid, as well as the left column had very little work to do, whereas the middle 4 cells had the most work, based on their overlap with the Mandelbrot set (the black areas require the most cycles to compute).

 Clearly the load imbalance is quite high because once a worker has finished processing its task there is no additional work it can do.
 In order to remedy this we can reduce the size of the tasks that are assigned to the workers.
 Looking in our table, we see that the time to solution and load imbalance factors drop rapidly.

-The fastest runtime is achieved for tasks with a gridsize of 12, by which point the load imbalance factor is only 1.0062.
+If on ARCHER2, for example, the fastest runtime is achieved for tasks with a gridsize of 12, by which point the load imbalance factor is only 1.0062.
 The load imbalance factor continues to decrease somewhat, but the runtimes increase for smaller grid sizes due to the cost of having to do more communication with the controller process to be assigned a new task.
 Effectively the master process has become a bottleneck because it cannot assign work to the workers fast enough.
 This point may be reached at different task sizes depending on how many workers there are.
 Depending on the problem size and complexity,a large number of workers will require a relatively larger task size to prevent the controller process becoming the bottleneck.

+If running this on your own machine with a lower number of workers, you may see a similar "shape" to the numbers or graph, with an initially high imbalance factor that decreases to around 1.0 even faster.
+Correspondingly, the runtime also initially decreases and then increases again as the master process becomes a bottleneck, although with fewer workers this variance is less pronounced.
 :::
 ::::